CapedCrusader03/opencv-projects/README.md

 2) LeftMouseCallback : This mini-project emphasises on printing the co-ordinates of the points on the image where the left mouse button is clicked.

+3) MouseCallback : The co-ordinates of the points on the image where the left mouse button is clicked is printed in cyan.
+And if the right mouse button is clicked, then the BGR co-ordinates of that point is printed in yellow.